phax/as2-peppol-servlet/README.md

     <servlet-name>AS2PeppolReceiveServlet</servlet-name>
     <url-pattern>/as2/*</url-pattern>
   </servlet-mapping>
-...
 ```
 As you can see, a configuration file called `as2-server-data/as2-server-config.xml` is referenced as an `init-param` of the servlet.
 The name of the `init-param` must be `as2-servlet-config-filename`.
 Please make sure to insert the correct absolute path to the configuration file inside the `param-value` element.

-#Configuration file
+##AS2 Configuration file

 A special XML configuration file must be used to configure the AS2 handling.
+It contains:
+  * a reference to the keystore to be used (in element `certificates`)
+  * a reference to a partnership factory (storing the exchange combinations) (in element `partnerships`)
+  * a list of modules that are executed when a message is received (in elements `module`)

 Complete example configuration file: